shenqihui/karma-json-all-reporter/README.md

 # karma-json-all-reporter

-> Reporter for the JUnit XML format.
+> Reporter for the JSON format.

 ## Installation